 3.4 Sensitivity to Cloud Type

 The default settings in the Thompson microphysics scheme used in the BASE simulation will be shown in this Section to lead to dense, liquid-phase low clouds and fog that notably alter the radiation budget within the basin, and consequently, the strength of the CAP.
 The extensive fog and stratus, particularly during the overnight hours, result in excessive longwave radiation that inhibits low-level cooling and forms a region of warm air in the center of the basin during much of the CAP period.
 Although a number of modifications were evaluated (see below), straightforward modifications to the Thompson microphysics scheme that are employed in the FULL model run make it possible to examine the sensitivity of the CAP simulations to cloud type.
 As detailed in Table 2.2, the FULL simulation has cloud ice sedimentation and cloud ice autoconversion to snow turned off.
-The intent of these modification is to force the WRF model to produce and maintain clouds dominated by ice-phase particles.
+The intent of these modifications is to force the WRF model to produce and maintain clouds dominated by ice-phase particles.

 Returning to Fig 3.5, consider the differences between the mid-day potential temperature profiles at Roosevelt of the FULL and BASE simulations relative to the observed profiles.
 While the FULL profiles are not necessarily in agreement with the observed ones at all times, they tend to show lower temperatures near the surface and shallower surface-based mixed layers.
-As discussed in the previous section, the differences in potential temperature between the FULL and BASE simulations become small above ~400 m AGL.
+As discussed in the previous section, the differences in potential temperature between the FULL and BASE simulations become small above ~500 m AGL.
 These differences in the vertical structure of the FULL simulation relative to the BASE simulation yield a more realistic deepening (2-4 February) and subsequent lowering (5-6 February) of the top of the shallow mixed-layer.